- What does YANA do?

 What is YANA’s relationship to the University?

-Through our University Connections Committee, YANA fosters relationships between alumni and current students interested in the nonprofit/social enterprise sector (including our undergraduate partners, the YANA Fellows.
+Through our University Connections Committee, YANA fosters relationships between alumni and current students interested in social impact (including our undergraduate partners, the YANA Fellows.
 We also partner with on-campus groups including Yale’s Office of Career Strategy to promote internships, careers and other opportunities for both current students and graduates (including those exploring career transitions).

-I am not a Yale alumnus.
+I am not a Yale alum.
 How can I be involved?

 YANA participation is not limited to Yale alums.
 We invite anyone interested in or affiliated with the nonprofit, social impact, social entrepreneurial, corporate responsibility, public, and social purpose sectors to get involved.
 You can sign up for our emails, attend meetings and events or become a dedicated member.

-If you or your organization would like to collaborate with YANA (supporting each other’s work, co-sponsoring events, presenting at a meeting or Roundtable), please contact Lory Alissa Skwerer.
+If you or your organization would like to collaborate with YANA (supporting each other’s work, co-sponsoring events, presenting at a meeting or Roundtable), please contact the YANA Events Committee.
 If you are interested in writing about YANA or having a YANA member write for or be a guest in your media space, please contact our Founder and Chair, Ken Inadomi.

 How does YANA’s work extend beyond the Yale community?